Multifractality in critical neural field dynamics: Discussion

 \section{Discussion}

-\paragraph{Low frequency vs envelope} Both the low frequency fluctuations and oscillation envelope in the model display multifractality, which peaks at the critical point.
-This shows that they both behave as critical exponents to the same phase transition, even though they are measured on distinct elements of the time series.
-This finding validates the empirical use of the self-similarity of the oscillation envelope as relevant to determine criticality in brain recordings, and motivates using multifractal analysis on the oscillation envelope of neurophysiological recordings.
+Both the low-frequency fluctuations and the oscillation envelope in the model exhibit multifractality, with the peak occurring at the critical point.
+This shows that they both behave as critical exponents of the same phase transition, even though they are measured on distinct elements of the time series.
+This finding supports the empirical use of the self-similarity of the oscillation envelope as a relevant metric for assessing the presence of criticality in brain activity recordings and motivates the application of multifractal analysis to the oscillation envelope of neuro physiological recordings.

-\paragraph{Neurophysiological relevance} The presence of temporal multifractality in this model supports the empirical findings showing that multifractality is physiologically relevant either in the low-frequency-fluctuation case \cite{LaRocca2018}, or in the oscillation envelope \cite{Catrambone2021}.
-In general, the intermittency of brain oscillatory processes has been outlined as physiologically relevant \cite{Jones2016}, but it remains transparent to characterizations strictly limited to self-similarity.
-In the context of brain criticality research, the results presented here motivate the use of multifractal analysis as a tool for understanding the organization of the brain's activity.
-The fact that self-similarity and multifractality are linked together to criticality in the model can be used as a starting point to formulate hypotheses about the dynamics of the brain, and which may be tested in order to check the validity of the modeling approach.
+The bistable (subcritical) region of the model displays multifractality even at a distance from the critical point.
+Following the Kuramoto synchronization parameter, which is an order parameter of the critical phase transition, we understand the observed multifractality to reflect the near-critical dynamics of the specific bistable phase.
+The results presented for the second-order phase transition (Fig.~\ref{fig:secondorder}) clarify that multifractality is not specifically tied to bistability or to the mechanisms of first-order phase transitions, in general.
+However, whether the relationship between self-similarity and multifractality depends on the nature of the phase transition remains an open question.
+An approach based on large deviation theory could, in principle, provide theoretical multifractal spectra for systems far from equilibrium~\cite{Zohar1999LargeMultifractals, Harris2007FluctuationDynamics, Touchette2013LargeSystems}.

-The results presented here may be readily extended to other neural field theories implementing self-organized critical oscillations \cite{Buendia2020}, namely models having two coupled fields, with one showing a first-order phase transition~($\rho$), coupled to another slower evolving field which controls the phase transition~($R$).
-This represents an abstraction of brain activity which will require adjusting to real-life constraints and parameters, however the results will be expected to be qualitatively similar.
+The results presented here may be easily extended to other neural field theories that implement self-organized critical oscillations~\cite{Buendia2020}, namely models that have two coupled fields: the first field showing a first-order phase transition~(equivalent to $\rho$), coupled to another slower evolving field that controls the phase transition~(equivalent to $R$).
+This represents an abstraction of brain activity that will require adjusting to real-life constraints and parameters; however, the results are expected to be qualitatively similar.